RislaHisham/SQL-Data-Warehouse-Project/README.md

 Key Objectives:

-Design a scalable and organized data warehouse for sales data.
+* Design a scalable and organized star schema-based data warehouse for sales data.

-Transform raw data into clean, structured tables ready for analytics.
+* Transform raw data into clean, structured tables ready for analytics.

-Create meaningful reports and visualizations using Power BI.
+* Create meaningful reports and visualizations using Power BI.

 # 1. Architecture Layers